-- Frequent or severe angina that is not responding to medicine and lifestyle changes.
+- Have frequent or severe angina that is not responding to medicine and lifestyle changes.

-- Evidence of severely reduced blood flow (ischemia) to an area of heart muscle caused by one narrowed coronary artery.
+- Had a test that showed severely reduced blood flow (ischemia) to an area of heart muscle caused by one narrowed coronary artery.

-- An artery that is likely to be treated successfully with angioplasty.
+- Have an artery that is likely to be treated successfully with angioplasty.

-- You are in good enough health to undergo the procedure.
+- Are in good enough health to have the procedure.